tyrann0us/Donation-Can/readme.txt

 For those interested in the details of the shortcode:

-The shortcode requires one parameter ("donation_goal"), which is one of the donation goals you have created in the plugin settings.
+The shortcode requires one parameter (goal_id="donation_goal"), where "donation_goal" is one of the donation goals you have created in the plugin settings.
 In addition to that mandatory parameter, you can use the following parameters:

 * show_progress: Set to "true" or "false" (default = "true")
 * show_description: Set to "true" or "false" (default = "true")